samidala/courier-service-design/readme.md

 # Running
+1. Run PackageChargeCalculatorApp class
+2. Select Y if you would like to load offers else N and continue with next steps
+3. If you selected to load offers from CSV, please provide absolute path of CSV files for offer and offer criteria.
+Refer Setting up offers from CSV section for CSV definations

-1. Run DeliveryEstimationApp class
+4. Run DeliveryEstimationApp class
-2. Provide base delivery cost and number of packages
+5. Provide base delivery cost and number of packages
-3. enter the package details with space separated and press enter after inputting package ID, weight, distance and offer code
+6. enter the package details with space separated and press enter after inputting package ID, weight, distance and offer code
-4. enter no of vehicles, max speed and max carriable weight
+7. enter no of vehicles, max speed and max carriable weight
-5. After successful run, the app displays each package id, discount, charges to be paid and estimated delivery time.
+8. After successful run, the app displays each package id, discount, charges to be paid and estimated delivery time.
-6. Enable the debug logs by changing in `log4j2.xml` for to print debug logs.
+9. Enable the debug logs by changing in `log4j2.xml` for to print debug logs.

 # Other ways to run